leforestier/elm-android-app/README.rst

     $ ./manage.py create-debug-key

-This create a keystore in the current directory under the file name ``debug.keystore``.
+This creates a keystore in the current directory under the file name ``debug.keystore``.

 Environment variables
 ---------------------